 The approach starts with an uncommon, but clear definition of physics: physics is the science of motion.
 The project then takes the search for a precise description of motion as a guiding principle for an exploration of modern physics.
 This leads to a storyline that differs from the one found in usual physics texts.
 Nature's limits to speed, entropy, force, action and charge are central to the presentation.

 The editions are supported by a charitable non-profit association, the Motion Mountain Physikverein.
 Click here for reasons to donate.
 The association uses the donations under the control of the German tax authorities.
 Your donation to the association, however small, will be used to improve the book and its distribution.
 And your donation is tax-deducible according to German law.
 Two past donors covered a fifth of the expenses, which amount to many tens of thousand Euros.
 Ongoing donations cover less than 5% of all expenses.
 Costs include server and email rent, telecom, SW and HW costs.
 To reduce expenses, editors are not hired any more; image and film costs have been reduced to almost zero.
 To reduce expenses, book editions are produced with LaTeX, as explained here.

 The text tells a story to enjoy - and to learn from.

-The text tells a story: it does not need an accompanying lecture.
+The text tells a story: it does not require an accompanying lecture.
 The text provides ideas and anecdotes, facts and stories, images and films, and questions and riddles.
 You can read it at your own speed.
-The text does not need accompanying computer programs, video tutors, java applets or expensive services.
+The text does not require accompanying computer programs, video tutors, java applets or expensive services.
 Fun and learning requires freedom from pressure, freedom from fear, freedom from formula learning, freedom from obligations and freedom from distractions.